disconnect78/elite-tap/readme.md

-# ELITE TAP CONVERTER
+# ELITE 48K TAP CONVERTER

 ## Overview

-This is a write-up of how I created a tap version of Elite (both the Krait and Adder versions) and steps to reproduce it.
+This is a write-up of how I created a TAP version of Elite (both the Krait and Adder versions) and steps to reproduce it.
 I'm running macOS so you may need to adjust some steps to suit if you're not.
 Even if you are, there may be some things I already had installed that you don't ([Homebrew](https://brew.sh/), Python etc.); if any of the below doesn't work then you'll need to figure this out for yourself I'm afraid!

 For this conversion we will allow the game's Softlock protection to load and decrypt the game.
 We will dump the entire block of game data from `$4000` to `$ffa8`, then write a small machine code loader to headerlessly load it back and patch out the Lenslok protection, along with applying a couple of bug fixes.
-We will compile the loader, embed it in a short BASIC program, then put together our final tap file.
+We will compile the loader, embed it in a short BASIC program, then put together our final TAP file.

 ## Prerequisites